gaoxianglong/encryption-dog/README.md

 $ dog -ds /Users/jiushu/Desktop/a.mp4 -k
 ```
 ### the file is compressed after encryption
+This operation is more time-consuming.
 ```shell
 # command -c, --compress
 # encrypt
 $ dog -ces /Users/jiushu/Desktop/a.mp4 -k
 ```
 ### store secret-key
+This operation is unsafe.
+Please use it with caution.
 ```shell
 # command
 alias dog = 'java -Ddog-store=true -Xms512m -Xmx512m -Xmn128m -jar dog-1.5.6.jar'